Five different types of habitat shape North Dakota wildlife:

 Three distinct riparian areas are found in North Dakota.
 The Missouri river that runs down the center of the state and its tributaries to the west are the dominant riparian area.

 The Red River and its tributaries on the eastern border are the second most dominant area.

 Most of the state’s small woodland habitat can be found in these riparian zones.
 The wildlife population expands in the combined woodland riparian zones.
 Amphibians, reptiles, fish and aquatic mammals such as beavers are the dominant wildlife.

-North Dakota wetlands are mostly in the center of the state in the areas surrounding the Missouri river.
+Central North Dakota hosts most of it’s wetlands, especially in the areas surrounding the Missouri river.
 These areas are considered the breeding grounds for many of the migratory waterfowl of the United States.

 As the site grows, more information covering North Dakota will be added.
 Until then, press any of the following buttons to learn more about North Dakota nature.